tjw1184/iipimageserver/README.md

 ## Usage

 Using this docker is extremely easy.
-You need to put any images you want displayed in the folder mapped to /pics, and then just pass the filename to the correct webpage to display.
-This filename is passed as a php argument in the web address.
+You need to put any images you want displayed in the folder mapped to /pics, and then just pass the filename you want displayed.
+This filename is passed as a php argument in the web address and is relative to /pics/.

-### To display your image 'image1.tif', assuming that your image was stored in /pics/image1.tif you would use:
+#### To display your image 'image1.tif', assuming that your image was stored in /pics/image1.tif you would use:
 * OpenSeaDragon
   * http://server:port/openseadragon.php?image=image1.tif
 * IIPZoom